francisco-camargo/dev-workflow/README.md

-# Learn to Develop on Ubuntu

-## Goal
+# My Development Workflow

+This repo collects the details necessary to set up my dev workflow on a new machine.

-I want to learn to use Ubuntu to develop.
+Old: I want to learn to use Ubuntu to develop.
 Will do this both via the Windows Subsystem for Linux (WSL)  on one machine and from a machine with Ubuntu installed as the OS.

 I also want to learn to use VSCode in conjuction with using Ubuntu.

-## Clone repo
+To clone this repo:
 `$ git clone https://github.com/francisco-camargo/learn_ubuntu.git`

-## Install WSL

-Where is this repo in my local?
-I can get to it from the Ubuntu terminal using

-`$ cd learn_ubuntu`

-or

-`$ cd /home/francisco/learn_ubuntu`

-In Windows I can find it as

-`\\wsl$\Ubuntu-20.04\home\francisco\learn_ubuntu`

 ### Install WSL